Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 ## Description

 Dates are super important.
 You'll use them often.
-The goal of this assignment is to create a library that handles date operations.
+The goal of this assignment is to create a library that handles date operations in a better and more intuitive way than the built in Date Object.

 ## Why Do this assignment?

 You'll make use the JS Date Object often.
 Building a library around dates will give you a better understanding of it works and what you can do with it.

 ## Project requirements